wondger/mdblog/README.md

 mlog
 ====

-a blog system with markdown. before this, i created a repos named 'mblog'
+a blog system with markdown.